Political positions of Mike Huckabee: Gun laws

 Huckabee has voiced his support for self-defense and the Castle Doctrine, and has generally taken an anti-gun control stance.
 He believes that the concealed carrying of weapons should be allowed.
 He has said that whenever he hears people start talking about hunting when referring to the Second Amendment, he realizes they do not know what they are talking about, because the Second Amendment was to allow an armed citizenry the opportunity to protect themselves in case a tyrannical government ever came into power.

 Health care

 Huckabee feels that the American health care system focuses too much on treatment and not enough on prevention.
 He says that America needs a "health" system, not just a "health care" system.
 He is a strong advocate of healthy living, encouraging Americans to exercise more and eat less.

-Huckabee opposed Obama's health care plan, the Patient Protection and Affordable Care Act.
+Huckabee opposed Obama's health care plan, the Affordable Care Act, more commonly known as Obamacare.
 He stated that he wants to "give citizens more control over their own health care choices".

 Huckabee thinks HMOs should not be required to cover people with preexisting conditions.